mendix/docs-site-test/content/en/docs/studio7/start-with-data/_index.md

 3. The links between the worksheets are identified and can be converted into associations if all of the following conditions are met: <br/>
    a.
 All values of one column in your spreadsheet are used in another column.<br/>b.
 The values of the other column are unique. <br/>c.
 The type of data in these columns is converted to string or enumeration attribute types.
 For more information on correspondence between Excel data types and attribute types, see the [Correspondence Between Excel Data Types and Attribute Types](#excel-type-attribute-type) section.<br/>

-Download this Excel spreadsheet example to check how data is normalized there: .
+Download this Excel spreadsheet example to check how data is normalized there: [Spreadsheet Example](/attachments/studio7/start-with-data/Example.xlsx).
 You can also import it into an app and test how this spreadsheet is converted.
 For more information, see the [Importing a Spreadsheet](#importing-spreadsheet) section.

 ## 4 Starting an App From a Spreadsheet {#importing-spreadsheet}